ynashed/bionemo-fw-ea/README.md

 ### Quick Links
 For more details on setting up the repo and launching example jobs, ,checkout the [Quickstart Guide](./docs/bionemo/quickstart-fw.md)
 For example data-processing, pretraining and inference setup, checkout the [Tutorials](./docs/bionemo/tutorials-fw.md)

+## Notice of Third Party Software
+This project will download and install additional third-party open source software projects.
+Review the license terms of these open source projects before use.